 There are many auto dealership options available to consumers, how does one narrow in on one dealership.
-After polling individuals ranging in gender, age, and background from the greater Sacramento area, comprehensive and diverse responses led to several consistent desired traits in a dealership.
+After polling individuals ranging in gender, age, and background from the greater Sacramento area, comprehensive responses led to several consistent desired traits in a dealership.
 Let’s go through the process and point out where consumer decisions are being made.

-The Initial Due Diligence:
+The Initial Due Diligence

 It should come as no surprise that the initial due diligence for an automobile purchase begins online.
 Online auto research is a fast, expansive, and convenient way to find more tailored results for what a consumer will need out of an auto dealership.
 Quite often the internet research will result in a dealership visit.
 This is largely because of three factors; the accessibility and price of the dealership inventory and the ability to screen auto dealerships based on customer reviews.

-Working in competition against local dealers, companies like Carmax or Shift.com provide inventory viewership as well as online pre qualifying financial services when directly marketing their own inventory.
+Working in competition against local dealers, companies like Carmax or Shift.com provide inventory viewership as well as online pre-qualifying financial services when directly marketing their own inventory.

-What Generates a visit to an auto dealership?:
+What Generates a Visit to an Auto Dealership?

 A consumer will consult multiple online resources and eventually single in on one dealership.
 If a consumer seeks a specific car from their research they go directly to that dealer.
 If they have a generalized idea, auto malls become a desirable option for inventory variety.
-Expansive inventories and online accessibility may influencea consumer’s decision to visit a particular auto dealership, but ultimately a consumer values the reliability and expected success of their buying process more.
+Expansive inventories and online accessibility may influence a consumer’s decision to visit a particular auto dealership, but ultimately a consumer values the reliability and expected success of their buying process more.
 The external reputation and conveyed online success of the dealership is one stable way to bring in potential buyers.

 At the Dealership

 Inventory and reviews alone won’t seal the deal for a consumer committing to the purchase of a vehicle.
 The quality of service and presentation of the dealership is a crucial aspect of the buying process.
 One survey respondent claimed, “the selling process should mirror the quality of the product.”
 In choosing a dealership the service provided helps customers feel secure in their purchase.
 Part of good service is the maintenance and transparency of the buyer’s guide sticker on the vehicle.
 These stickers should accurately and clearly mark the price and pertinent auto details.
-Once at the dealership consumers may consult resources like Kelly Blue Book in order to validate fair market pricing of vehicles, so it is important for pricing to be in line with the market.
+Once a visit to the dealership has happened, consumers may consult resources like Kelly Blue Book in order to validate fair market pricing of vehicles, so it is important for pricing to be in line with the market.

 Notably, the comprehensiveness of the test drive experience can greatly influence a consumers decisions to move forward with the purchase of a vehicle.
 Allotting enough time for the test drive and to answer vehicle questions helps the potential buyer feel more comfortable and assured in the vehicle's performance.
 This process can eliminate potential concerns on the consumer’s end during the close of the purchase.